Ahmad Zahid Hamidi: UMNO President

-In the 2018 UMNO leadership election, Zahid gained more votes than his rivals, Khairy Jamaluddin and Tengku Razaleigh Hamzah, making him the new president of UMNO and also the first Leader of the Opposition from BN coalition.
+In the 2018 UMNO leadership election, Zahid gained more votes than his rivals, Khairy Jamaluddin and Tengku Razaleigh Hamzah, making him the new President of UMNO and also the first Leader of the Opposition from BN coalition.

 After facing weeks of mounting pressure to step down as party president and calls for fresh party polls, Zahid finally announces his decision to temporary step down and take leave on 18 December 2018.
 His deputy, Mohamad Hasan, acted the position of leading the party.
-On 30 June 2019, he announced his return from "garden leave" back to active role as UMNO president.
+On 30 June 2019, he announced his return from "garden leave" back to active role as UMNO President.

-In the 2022 election, he led the party to achieve its worst result in Malaysian history, only retaining 26 out of 222 seats (BN won 30 seats).
+In the 2022 election, he led the party to achieve its worst result in Malaysian history, only winning 26 out of 222 seats (BN won 30 seats).
 Several key figures including Tengku Razaleigh Hamzah, Mahdzir Khalid, Azeez Rahim, Tengku Zafrul Aziz and Khairy Jamaluddin, lost to either PN or PH candidates.
 UMNO/BN was also defeated at several state elections held in Pahang and Perak, and lost all seats in Perlis.
 Zahid himself was re-elected with a slim majority.
 Following the election defeat, he faced internal pressures to resign as the UMNO President.